Idiopathic Intracranial Hypertension

-Pseudotumor cerebri is a disorder related to high pressure in the brain.
+Idiopathic intracranial hypertension (IIH) is a disorder related to high pressure in the brain.
 It causes signs and symptoms of a brain tumor.
-The term “pseudo” means false.
-Pseudotumor cerebri is also called intracranial hypertension or benign intracranial hypertension.
+It is also sometimes called pseudotumor cerebri or benign intracranial hypertension.

 - Acute.
 Symptoms happen suddenly, often because of a head injury or stroke.

 - Chronic.
-Symptoms develop over time and may be caused by an underlying health problem.
+Symptoms develop over time.
+They may be caused by an underlying health problem.

 - Idiopathic.
 The cause isn’t known.

-Experts don't know why this condition develops.
-Some medicines have been linked to an increased risk of developing it.
-These include common drugs like birth control pills, certain antibiotics, chemotherapy drugs, steroids, and some acne medicines.
+Experts don't know why IIH occurs.
+Some medicines have been linked to a higher risk of it.
+These include common medicines like:

-The symptoms of pseudotumor cerebri mimic those of a true brain tumor.
-The main sign is unusually high pressure inside the skull, known as intracranial hypertension.
+The symptoms of IIH mimic those of a true brain tumor.
+The main sign is unusually high pressure inside the skull.
+This is known as intracranial hypertension.

 Other symptoms include: